mitchLui/website/README.md

 ### 1.2.2.
 Deployment

-You can build the site and deploy it statically to any hosting service you'd like by running `npm run build` in `./client` and.
+You can build the site and deploy it statically to any hosting service you'd like by running `npm run build` in `./client` and serve the files according to the service's documentation.

 ## 1.3.
 Roadmap